QuentinLB/loopback-connector-postgresql/README.md

 Tips:
 * Removing or updating the value of `foreignKeys` will be updated or delete or update the constraints in the db tables.
 If there is a reference to an object being deleted then the `DELETE` will fail.
 Likewise if there is a create with an invalid FK id then the `POST` will fail.
-* The `onDelete` property is optional, if set only `CASCADE` is properly supported right now.
+* The `onDelete` property is optional, only the following values are supported now: `CASCADE`.

 ### Auto-generated ids